Independent software vendor (ISV) licensing

 In production systems, you complete this step from Microsoft Dynamics Lifecycle Services (LCS), by using a deployable package.
 For more information, see the "Production environments" section later in this topic.

 Parameter name Description --setupmode importlicensefile Use this parameter to inform the setup tool that a license will be loaded. --metadatadir Use this parameter to specify the metadata directory.
 You should use the default packages directory. --bindir Use this parameter to specify the binaries directory.
 You should use the default packages directory. --sqlserver Use this parameter to specify the Microsoft SQL Server.
-For one-box environment, use a period (.). --sqluser Use this parameter to specify the SQL Server user.
-You should pass in AOSUser. --sqlpwd Use this parameter to specify the SQL Server password. --licensefilename Use this parameter to specify the license file that will be loaded.
+For one-box environment, use a period (.). --sqldatabase Use this parameter to specify the SQL Server database.
+For one-box environments, use AXDB. --sqluser Use this parameter to specify the SQL Server user.
+You should use axdbadminr. --sqlpwd Use this parameter to specify the SQL Server password. --licensefilename Use this parameter to specify the license file that will be loaded.

 Here is an example.